-‘Forgotten’ Easter Rising rebel to receive State funeral
+‘Forgotten’ Easter Rising rebel finally received State funeral

 One of the rebels who was executed in the aftermath of the Easter Rising finally received a State funeral nearly one hundred years after his death.